cmungall/modal-in-owl/README.md

     Tetrapod(t2)
     t1 != t2
     limb1 != limb2

+The following is a model:

     limb1 part-of t1 has-part limb2 part-of t2

-This could potentially be extended to a strange cyclical daisy chain or tetrapods, or some Borgesian infinite tetrapod loop.
+This could potentially be extended to a strange cyclical daisy chain of tetrapods, or some Borgesian infinite tetrapod loop.

 Similarly, it is impossible to represent a cyclic structure in a TBox, due to their tree properties.
 It is impossible to distinguish a linear